‘It’s Truly A Need Now To Survive’: Mixed-Use Projects Chase Population As DFW Grows Northward

 “We've been doing mixed-use for 100 years in Downtown Dallas,” Scripps said.
 “This kind of a living is increasingly compelling in lots of places.
 The ability to live and work close together, and to walk places, or hop on a bike and get from one location to another easily [is important].”

-Gensler principal Barry Hand, who led the master planning for Legacy West and is overseeing another project, Fields West, agreed that the Dallas Central Business District will always be a competitive place for office.
+Gensler principal Barry Hand, who led the master planning and architecture for Legacy West and is overseeing another project, Fields West, agreed that the Dallas Central Business District will always be a competitive place for office.

 But as more office space is added to the suburbs, he said, developers are having more success with projects that include residential, retail, restaurant and entertainment attractions.